hadeelhsaad/hadeelhsaad.github.io/content/cv/_index.md

         ## Online Talks and Videos

         **2022** Evolutionary Biologist Video, Black in Natural History Museums
-        **2022** Importance of Museums for exhibit at University of Michigan Museum of Natural History
+        **2022** Importance of Museums for exhibit at the University of Michigan Museum of Natural History
         **2021** Moderator, Black in Natural History Role Models, Black in Natural History Museums Week

         ## Invited Speaking and Outreach